ryosuke0920/Haidoku/README.md

 etc. Total 97 URLs.

-## Privacy policy
+## About how data used
-This tool does not collect or send privacy data.
-But the setting data are sent and received by the synchronization service provided by the browser.
-History data is out of the synchronization service.
+* Setting data are sent by the synchronization service provided by the browser.
+* History data is out of the synchronization service.
+* When click a link or execute wiktionary linkage, it sends basic information for internet like IP address and the text selected.
+HTTP REFER (an information what website come from) is excluded.
+* As needed download favicon images and save it.
+* Any other data is not collected and sent.

 ## Delivery information such as release information
 https://twitter.com/SearchDictionar